 - If your organization received a PPP loan prior to June 5th you are allowed to choose either an 8-week or 24-week covered period.
 All PPP loans issued after June 5th have an automatic 24-week covered period.
 Funds must be spent by December 31, 2020 (even if your 24-week covered period extends past the end of the year).

 - At least 75% of the funds must be spent on qualifying payroll costs to obtain full forgiveness.

-- Payroll costs including wages, retirement, and health insurance contributions.
+- Payroll costs include wages, retirement, and health insurance contributions.

-- Non-payroll costs including lease, interest, and utility payments.
+- Non-payroll costs include lease, interest, and utility payments.
 Non-payroll costs must have been in service on February 15, 2020, and there are additional limitations for related party lease payments.